Tech Trends & Predictions

 The main concept is that the screen is becoming too crowded.
-We have lots of widgets in our websites that distract the user from the end-goal.
+We have lots of widgets on our websites that distract the user from the end goal.
 I think apps and widgets that have more integrations and do multiple things at once in the same app will eventually win the war over more specific apps.

 I think data is becoming too scattered.
 For a business owner is very tough to go through all the data that he/she needs to make informed decisions.

 The problem with this is that you have to log into each platform and what you see is only data that is relevant to that specific platform.
 So, if I log into Mailchimp I can only see open rates, I can not see how often or how many products a customer has bought.

 The other thing is that most of those platforms let you see the data *they* want, meaning you can not decide what data is important to you and see data accordingly.
 It’s very difficult to get global insights this way.

 That’s why I think that data management solutions like segment.com, hull.io, and other similar platforms will emerge more and more to aggregate this data and let you do custom reporting.